Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 1. Which of the following is not a major modifiable risk factor for cardiovascular disease?

-A. Even so, High sodium intake
+A. High sodium intake

 B. Physical inactivity